BioSystemsUM/MEWpy/docs/mew.md

 - `Target` - Object to represent regulatory targets having coefficients and interaction
 - `Regulator` - Object to represent regulatory having coefficients and interactions

-Variables have different attributes that can be inspected and changed using several methods.
+Variables have different attributes that can be inspected and changed.
 Variables are often connected to other variables and have special attributes, such as boolean expressions, coefficients and dictionaries of metabolites (stoichiometry).

-Variables also have some interfaces of the MEW models.
 All MEW variables support:
 - `copy()` - It makes a shallow copy of the model
 - `deepcopy()` - It makes a deep copy of the model
 - **Temporary changes** using `with`, `undo()`, `redo()`, `reset()`, `restore()`,
 - **yield linked variables**, such as `yield_metabolites()`

-#### Reactions, Metabolites and Genes
+### Reactions, Metabolites and Genes

 **Reactions** have the following **attributes**:
 - identifier - id of the variable